-- a. prepare athletes for group travel and make athletes aware of all expectations. - b. familiarize themselves with all travel itineraries and schedules before the initiation of group travel - c. conform to, and monitor for others' adherence, the Athlete Protection Policy and all policies during group travel - d. encourage athletes to participate in regular, at least daily, scheduled communications with their parents/guardians, if applicable - e. help athletes be on time for all group commitments (as possible) - f. assist with group travel logistical needs (as possible) - g. support chaperones and/or participate in the monitoring of athletes for adherence to curfew restrictions set based on age and competition schedule as listed in travel itinerary - h. ensure athletes are complying with hotel room restrictions based on gender or age bracket requirements - i. make certain that athletes are not alone in a hotel room with any adult apart from a family member; this includes coaches, staff and chaperones - j. not use drugs or alcohol in the presence of minors or be under the influence of alcohol or drugs while performing their coaching duties - k. immediately report any concerns about physical or sexual abuse, misconduct, or policy violations - l. notify parents before taking any disciplinary action against a minor athlete if the athlete is traveling without his or her parents - m. immediately address and report any concerns about sexual and physical abuse, misconduct or policy violations as required under this Handbook and applicable law.
+- a.
+Prepare athletes for group travel and make athletes aware of all expectations. - b.
+Familiarize themselves with all travel itineraries and schedules before the initiation of group travel. - c.
+Conform to, and monitor for others' adherence, the Sport Protection Policy and all policies during group travel. - d.
+Encourage athletes to participate in regular, at least daily, scheduled communications with their parents/guardians, if applicable. - e.
+Help athletes be on time for all group commitments (as possible). - f.
+Assist with group travel logistical needs (as possible). - g.
+Support chaperones and/or participate in the monitoring of athletes for adherence to curfew restrictions set based on age and competition schedule as listed in travel itinerary. - h.
+Ensure athletes are complying with hotel room restrictions based on gender or age bracket requirements. - i.
+Make certain that athletes are not alone in a hotel room with any adult apart from a family member; this includes coaches, staff and chaperones. - j.
+Not use drugs or alcohol in the presence of minors or be under the influence of alcohol or drugs while performing their coaching duties. - k.
+Immediately report any concerns about physical or sexual abuse, misconduct, or policy violations. - l.
+Notify parents before taking any disciplinary action against a minor athlete if the athlete is traveling without their parents. - m.
+Immediately address and report any concerns about sexual and physical abuse, misconduct or policy violations as required under this Handbook and applicable law.